GainGod-Xu/GainGod-Xu/README.md

 - 📫 Feel free to contact me for research collaborations: email at <a href="mailto:haoxu0303@gmail.com">haoxu0303@gmail.com</a> or WeChat: gaingod66.

 ### Past Experiences
-- Postdoctoral Associate in Machine Learning at the department of computer science at Brandeis University from Apr.
-2023 to May 2024.
+- Postdoctoral Associate in Machine Learning at the department of computer science at Brandeis University from 04/2023 to 05/2024.
-- Ph.D. degree in Computational and Organic Chemistry from Boston College in Dec.
-2022.
+- Ph.D. degree in Computational and Organic Chemistry from Boston College in 12/2022.
-- M.S. degree in Computer Science (OMSCS) from Georgia Tech in Aug.
-2022,
+- M.S. degree in Computer Science (OMSCS) from Georgia Tech in 08/2022,
-- M.S. degress in Computational Chemistry from Southern Methodist University in May 2017.
+- M.S. degress in Computational Chemistry from Southern Methodist University in 05/2017.

 ## Stats